Skip to main content

 Article 7 min read

 With how fast industries move, technologies advance and current events shift, organisational change is now a normal part of doing business.
-But change is rarely easy.
-And the bigger and more complex a business is, the more challenging it is to implement change effectively.
+But change is rarely easy – and the bigger and more complex a business is, the more challenging it can be to navigate changes effectively.

 1. Lewin’s change management model